n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.1.md

 Next, you have to build a small workflow that merges data from Airtable and a REST API.

-1. Use the [Airtable node](/integrations/nodes/n8n-nodes-base.airtable/){:target="_blank"} to list the data in the Airtable table named `customers`.
+1. Use the [Airtable node](/integrations/nodes/n8n-nodes-base.airtable/){:target="_blank" .external} to list the data in the Airtable table named `customers`.
-2. use the [HTTP Request node](/integrations/core-nodes/n8n-nodes-base.httpRequest/){:target="_blank"} to get data from the REST Countries API: `https://restcountries.com/v3.1/all`.
+2. use the [HTTP Request node](/integrations/core-nodes/n8n-nodes-base.httpRequest/){:target="_blank" .external} to get data from the REST Countries API: `https://restcountries.com/v3.1/all`.
 This will return data about world countries.
 Note that the incoming data needs to be split into items.
-3. Use the [Merge node](/integrations/core-nodes/n8n-nodes-base.merge/){:target="_blank"} to merge data from Airtable and the Countries API by country name (the common key), represented as `customerCountry` in Airtable and `name.common` in the Countries API, respectively.
+3. Use the [Merge node](/integrations/core-nodes/n8n-nodes-base.merge/){:target="_blank" .external} to merge data from Airtable and the Countries API by country name (the common key), represented as `customerCountry` in Airtable and `name.common` in the Countries API, respectively.
 4. Use the Airtable node to update the fields `region` and `subregion` in Airtable with the data from the Countries API.

 The workflow should look like this: